Corporate Governance | C&K - childcare and kindergarten

 Qualifications M.Business Process Management, Prince 2 Practitioner, GAICD, Cert.
 IV TAE

-Experience Mr Carpenter works to bridge the gap between technical and business and improve organizational performance by aligning IT solutions to business needs.
+Experience Mr. Carpenter works to bridge the gap between technology and business and improve organisational performance by aligning IT solutions to business needs.
 He applies appropriate best practice methodologies, frameworks and models coupled with technology solutions to achieve long term business objectives.
 Mr. Carpenter strongly believes in the ability of education to positively change someone’s life and to support young people to achieve.

 Chief Executive Officer